dbvisel/tapestryviewer/README.md

  - movement of objects?
    - could maybe get this to work inside of the maker preview
+     - can we get the preview changes to
  - move settings to drawer rather than header
  - get data from internet archive api in maker
    - from a collection, make a bunch of items?